 Recordings of his music have been released by The Path Less Traveled Records, Give Praise Records, The Electronic Music Foundation, Indexical, Name Like His Master, Turmeric Magnitudes, Kydoimas, Self-Help Tapes and Vestige Recordings.
-His MFA thesis “Ideology As Material Force” received the Frog Peak Collective experimental music award, and has been performed at Mills College, Cal Arts, and numerous DIY venues.
-He has performed and/or collaborated with David Dunn, Laetitia Sonami, Anna Friz, Alvin Lucier, David Behrman, Ikue Mori, Rhys Chatham, James Fei, and Trimpin.
-His music has been positively reviewed by The Wire, Pitchfork Magazine, Decibel Magazine, National Public Radio, Maximum Rock N’ Roll, and Aquarius Records.
-He currently lives in Providence, Rhode Island with his wife and daughter.
+Their MFA thesis “Ideology As Material Force” received the Frog Peak Collective experimental music award, and has been performed at Mills College, Cal Arts, and numerous DIY venues.
+They has performed and/or collaborated with David Dunn, Laetitia Sonami, Anna Friz, Alvin Lucier, David Behrman, Ikue Mori, Rhys Chatham, James Fei, and Trimpin.
+Their music has been positively reviewed by The Wire, Pitchfork Magazine, Decibel Magazine, National Public Radio, Maximum Rock N’ Roll, and Aquarius Records.
+They currently live in Providence, Rhode Island with their partner and daughter.